 Phytoestrogenic food and supplements can also help.
 You can check out a list of phytoestrogenic herbs from this website!
 Experts suggest taking zinc and magnesium supplements to revive your natural smell.
 Some reputable labels for these supplements include the following:

 Alternative Choices for Smelling Good!

 - Alternative treatments including aromatherapy and acupuncture can also help.
 A simple yoga technique may keep your mind and body calm and avoid excessive sweating.

 - Relax with a detoxifying bath using Epsoak Epsom Salt, Pure Dead Sea Bath Salts or Minerals Magnesium Bath Flakes!
 These items will help you calm down and flush out toxins from your body.

 Where Do I Get Help?

 Not all parts of your body may smell a little bit off.
-Some woman may experience regional odor, so you can treat them separately.
+Some women may experience regional odor, which means that you can treat them separately.
 Here are some tips to help you manage your smelly armpits, feet, breath, hair, and groin.

 Fight Off Smelly Armpits!